 If you want to, you can add a finishing touch to your headband and sew a button of your choice in the middle of the lace ribbon.

 How about decorating your headband with a Halloween-themed button?
 A pumpkin, a ghost, a bat… Anything you like!

 And your Halloween unicorn headband is ready!

-We’ll be making new unicorn themed DIY videos in the future.
-Make sure you won’t miss out on them, and subscribe for our YouTube channel.
+We’ll be making new unicorn-themed DIY videos in the future.
+Make sure you won’t miss out on them and subscribe to our YouTube channel.
 And if you liked today’s video, please support us and give it a thumbs up!

 If you made the Halloween unicorn headband at home, let me know how it went in the comment section below!
 Also, feedback on the video is welcome.
 Is there any other unicorn-themed craft tutorial you would like me to make?
 Please let me know, and you might see your favorite unicorn craft video in the future. 🙂